akshayjadhav21/DevOps_Assignment/README.md

 Que2.
 Ans:

-1. The above-mentioned architecture consists of,
+1. Given architecture explanation:
--	One DNS name
+-	DNS name
 o	The Domain Name Server will provide access to web server to all users to access the website.
 -	Content Delivery Networks (CDN) o	CDN will shorten the time required for a server to communicate with a client by reducing the geographical distance between the server and the client.